 High-throughput sequencing has revolutionized our abilities to track and characterize novel bacterial strains as they emerge and disseminate globally.
-Genome-based typing systems are being developed to replace or complement classical epidemiological markers and have the potential to provide ultimate resolution for strain discrimination.
+Genome-based epidemiological typing systems provide ultimate resolution for strain discrimination.
 Genome sequences may also be used to extract medically important features such as virulence and resistance genes in real time.
-In this project, we set-up and maintain a bioinformatics platform to host genomic and nomenclature databases for bacterial pathogens of public health importance, including Klebsiella pneumoniae and Listeria monocytogenes.
-The genomic databases are accessible at http://bigsdb.pasteur.fr.
+In this project, we set-up and maintain genomic libraries and strain nomenclatures for bacterial pathogens of public health importance, including Klebsiella pneumoniae and Listeria monocytogenes.
+The genomic databases are accessible at https://bigsdb.pasteur.fr.

 The curation and genomic taxonomy developments for the Klebsiella pneumoniae species complex are supported by the Bill and Melinda Gates Foundation through the KlebNET-Genomic surveillance platform project.